tutuyman/de-zoomcamp-workshop-2026/homework.md

 # Question 7
 terraform init, terraform apply -auto-approve, terraform destroy

-all show in video, but markdown and course question abit difference, in markdown contain "auto-executing the plan".
+all show in video, but markdown and course question abit difference, in markdown contain "auto-executing the plan" while in web course doesnt have.
-but the answer has no option terraform init, terraform apply -y, terraform destroy
+if following markdown terraform init, terraform apply -auto-approve, terraform destroy is best option
-so terraform init, terraform apply -auto-approve, terraform destroy
+if following web course the answer terraform init, terraform apply -y, terraform destroy